JoseFilipeFerreira/KitchenApp/KitchenApp/AuthServer/README.md

 ## /login endpoint

-A user can login through a **GET** type request, with a HTML form, with the fields:
+A user can login through a **POST** type request, with a HTML form, with the fields:

 - username - User email
 - passwd - User password